TritonDataCenter/manta-nfs/README.md

 CLI) then you may not see the same data.
 The server will hold an object locally for a period of time before writing it back to Manta.
 Likewise, if you update an existing object using the CLI, the server might have a stale copy in its cache.
-In this case you can force the server to refresh its cached copy by simply 'touch'ing the file.
+In this case you can wait for the server to notice the object has changed or force the server to refresh its cached copy by simply 'touch'ing the file.

 ## Getting Started